OleksandrKlanovets/movie-app/README.md

 The data model is not that complicated in this task.
 However, there're some ambiguous points:

 - Can we consider a movie title and the release year to be a composite primary key for a movie relation?
 There're a lot of examples of movies with the same title (for instance, consider such titles as Employee Of The Month (2005) (2006)).
 Though I haven't found the movies with the same title and release year, there's a chance such movies exist (especially when talking about indie movies).
-- We also cannot consider actors names to be the primary key for an actor relation, but for this task I decided to make a name field unique, so that it is possible to tell when we're reffering to the same actor.
+- We also cannot consider actors' names to be the primary key for an actor relation, but for this task, I decided to make a name field unique, so that it is possible to tell when we're referring to the same actor.

 So here is the model I've come up with: